Mini-symposium 'Design & Fashion Historiographies in the Netherlands'

 Wednesday, 11 December, 17.00 – 19.00 hrs at the VU University Amsterdam, room HG14a-33 (in the main building), De Boelelaan 1105, 1081HV Amsterdam

-The mini-symposium is organised by the MA Design Cultures VU University and the Design and Fashion Platform of the Netherlands Institute for Cultural Analysis (NICA).
+This mini-symposium is organised by the MA Design Cultures VU University and the Design and Fashion Platform of the Netherlands Institute for Cultural Analysis (NICA).
 Entrance is free, but seats are limited!
-Please RSVP: email@example.com
+Please RSVP: firstname.lastname@example.org

 Recently, design and fashion are becoming increasingly accepted subjects of study in Dutch universities.
 This academic institutionalization raises questions as to the disciplines' pasts.
 We can identify two parallel but unconnected historiographies, i.e. the first elaborating on product and graphic design simultaneously and the second on fashion design.
 How has design and fashion been researched in the Netherlands?
 According to which theoretical and methodological traditions and in which institutional settings?
 Why did they develop independently of each other and why have not they yet merged?
 In which ways do Dutch historiographies of design and fashion differ from canonical (British) design historiography?

 These topics will be explored at the mini-symposium "Design and Fashion Historiographies in the Netherlands."
 Building on the lectures on Dutch design historiography organized by the Design History Society Netherlands in 2012, two keynote speakers will delve into design and fashion historiographies in the Netherlands, which will be further elaborated during a round table discussion with experts representing different facets of the field.
 The aim of this meeting is to explore, together with the participants, the breadth of the fields as well as the interest in further investigating their pasts today.

 - Prof dr Anneke Smelik (Radboud University Nijmegen)

 - Dr Javier Gimeno-Martínez (VU University Amsterdam)